RealVNC/raspi-preview/README.md

 *Click the above image for more video of Minecraft over VNC.*

 Thanks for your help testing the VNC for Raspberry Pi alpha!
-This build contains a whole host of improvements over our [stable  release](https://www.realvnc.com/download/vnc/raspberrypi/), including Minecraft support, the ability to render the Pi's text console, and improved performance on all Pi models.
+This build contains a whole host of improvements over our 5.2 release, including Minecraft support, the ability to render the Pi's text console, and improved performance on all Pi models.

 **Download alpha 1 now from [GitHub Releases](https://github.com/RealVNC/raspi-preview/releases/download/5.3.1.18206/VNC-Server-5.3.1-raspi-alpha1.deb)**